ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 * [Back to top of TESTING.md](#testing)
 * [Go to the automated testing section](#automated-testing)

-I managed to get [automated](#automated-testing) testing to work for Profiles and FAQs models.
+I managed to get [automated](#automated-testing) testing to work for most of the models, with up to 76% coverage overall, according to the coverage [report](/report.txt)

 I will continue to develop automated testing and continue to check coverage.